reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Correctness.md

 There seems to be a connection between moral norms and rationality.
 That is, insofar as an agent does what is morally wrong, or fail to see what really is morally wrong, we believe the agent is being *irrational*.
 They are not receptive to the *moral reasons* that apply to them.
 The question, then, is how to characterize moral reasons.

+There are at two kinds of reasons special to morality

+1. "X is morally wrong" = "society has *reason* to blame someone who does X".
+2. "X is morally wrong" = someone has reason to reject a principle that permitted X even if one had the goal of finding principles that no one else could reject assuming they were similarly motivated.

+The former is inherent to the definition of moral judgments.
+Standards of correctness will be based on standards of correctness for blame.
+This is based on standards of correctness fo attitudes in general, i.e. some form of dispositionalism.

+The latter is found only in cultures where morality is debated/argued.
+Standards of correctness will be based on the constructed standards implicit in moral argument.

 ## Kinds of moral norms

 (Descriptive) Non-naturalism and (descriptive) naturalistic asentimentalism are bogus.
 Mere descriptions of reality cannot explain how agents have reason to do anything because of Global Constructivism about reasons.